AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

 .. note::

-    If you use speech2text in your research, `please acknowledge Triton and the Aalto Science-IT project in your publication <https://scicomp.aalto.fi/triton/acknowledgingtriton/>`__.
+    If you use speech2text in your research, :doc:`please acknowledge Triton and the Aalto Science-IT project in your publication </triton/acknowledgingtriton>`.

 In order to transcribe your speech files into text, apply the following steps (detailed instructions in the sections below):